Skip to content

 The original DataFrame, unchanged.

-Tests whether Dataframe or subset of columns is > or >= a value.
+Tests whether all values in a Dataframe or subset of columns is < or <= a maximum threshold.
 Optionally raises an exception.
 Does not modify the DataFrame itself.

 Parameters: